Stronger Evidence for a Stronger DC

-It takes District residents an average of five to six months to move into housing after being matched1 with a local DC housing voucher.
-One reason for this timeline is the lengthy and confusing application process.
-The DC Housing Authority (DCHA)’s current voucher application takes at least one to two hours to fill out.
-The 40 pages of forms contain confusing language and redundant questions.
-This can lead to mistakes.
-Mistakes mean delays in the review process, and that residents wait longer to receive approval for a voucher and, ultimately, move into housing.
-To address these challenges, we have redesigned the application forms and are working on improvements to the submission process.
+When we started this work, initial reports indicated that households took an average of five to six months to move into housing after being matched to a DC housing voucher.1 One contributing factor was the lengthy, confusing application process.
+The DC Housing Authority (DCHA)’s intake and voucher application took at least one hour to fill out.
+The 40 pages of application forms contained confusing language and redundant questions.
+This often led to mistakes by applicants and their case managers.
+Mistakes or omissions meant delays in the review process.
+As a result, households waited longer to complete their eligibility process to get a voucher and move into housing.
+To address these challenges, we redesigned the application forms and created short info sheets and videos to guide residents through the application process.

 What did we do?

-In response the lengthy application process and the community’s request for improved customer service, we redesigned the voucher application forms.
-With the DC Housing Authority’s legal and voucher teams we went line-by-line through the 40 pages of forms that make up the current voucher application.
-We shadowed residents and case managers filling out the forms, as well as DC Government staff processing the forms.
+We went line-by-line through the 40 pages of forms that make up the current voucher application with DCHA’s legal team and the voucher program staff.
+We shadowed residents and case managers as they filled out the forms, as well as DC Government staff while they processed the forms.
 We considered local and federal rules and regulations.
-With an understanding of the needs of both residents and government, we then redesigned the application.
-This redesign uses plain language and reduces duplicative questions.
+With an understanding of the needs of both residents and government, we redesigned the application.
+This redesign used plain language and reduced duplicative questions.
 It is visually accessible for those with low vision, and it guides users with tips and explainers.
-We’re now taking those redesigned application forms and are making process improvements to how applications are submitted and reviewed.

 What have we learned?